 In order to generate a workflow task, you will need to enter the following fields:

-The workflow task type can be Consignment Importer or Invoice Importer.
+In this instance, you can select the preferred task type under the workflow task type which can be Consignment Importer or Invoice Importer.

 - Mapping Type